What Does Yellow or Green Discharge from a Dog's Eye Mean?

 - ✓YELLOW discharge = bacterial infection (early stage or less severe)

-- ✓YELLOW-GREEN mix = bacterial conjunctivitis in active phase
+- ✓YELLOW-GREEN mix = bacterial pink eye in active phase

 - ✓CLEAR discharge = allergies, tearing, or viral cause (not bacterial)

-- ✓REDDISH-BROWN fur staining = porphyrin (cosmetic, not infection)
+- ✓REDDISH-BROWN fur staining = normal tear pigment (cosmetic, not infection)

-- ✓WHITE-GRAY thick mucus = dry eye (KCS — different problem)
+- ✓WHITE-GRAY thick mucus = dry eye (dry eye — different problem)

 What's Happening Medically

 Yellow/green discharge = pus.
 Specifically, white blood cells and bacteria mixed with tears and mucus.
-Common bacterial culprits in dogs: Staphylococcus (most common), Streptococcus, Pseudomonas, E. coli.
-These bacteria multiply on the eye surface (conjunctivitis), producing the pus that you see.
+Common bacterial culprits in dogs: bacterial concern (most common), bacterial concern, bacterial concern, E. coli.
+These bacteria multiply on the eye surface (pink eye), producing the pus that you see.

 Common Causes of Bacterial Eye Infection in Dogs

-- ✓PRIMARY BACTERIAL CONJUNCTIVITIS — direct bacterial infection; often picks up from environment or other dogs
+- ✓PRIMARY BACTERIAL pink eye — direct bacterial infection; often picks up from environment or other dogs

 - ✓SECONDARY TO ALLERGY — allergic inflammation weakens eye's defense, bacteria invade